Pirates vs. Blue Jays Player Props Betting Odds

-Bryan Reynolds and Vladimir Guerrero Jr. are among the players with prop bets available when the Pittsburgh Pirates and the Toronto Blue Jays play at PNC Park on Saturday (beginning at 6:35 PM ET).
+Player prop bet odds for Bryan Reynolds and others are listed when the Toronto Blue Jays visit the Pittsburgh Pirates at PNC Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!